Chapter 4: The Calm Before The Storm

 When the framing was complete, we did a walk-through “inspection” with our builder.
 It was the first time our builder met with us since the beginning.
 Overall, everything seemed fine.
 We didn’t know what to look for.
 We didn’t know how to check for square walls.
 We also couldn’t tell from the rough framing whether a door was too close to a wall or a door jamb was twisted.
 When you’re not used to seeing a framed house, you get blinded by all the wood.
 I know how to evaluate that now of course, but then I was assuming my builder knew how to check for those things.
 During the drywall and finishing carpentry posts later, we’ll come back to the framing issues that were discovered only then.

-In the next chapter, the mechanical phase, is when the build took an absolute nosedive and the panicking got cranked up into high gear.
+In the next chapter, the mechanical phase, is when the build took an absolute nosedive and the panicking cranked into high gear.